 Divided into a natural preserve and an area devoted to vehicular recreation, the Oceano Dunes are unlike anything I have ever experienced.
 The ephemeral, ever-changing landscape expresses a sublime order and reflects the many correlations between nature and the dynamics of the inner world.
 The place and the images I have tried to capture remind me of Mark Rothko’s “silence and solitude” that expresses the resonance and subtle dimensions of consciousness—not the dominion of thought, but the primacy of awareness.

-The devout presence of the land is tempered by multiple threats such as incessant motorized activity on the dunes, the toxicity of surrounding industrial agriculture, and the second-worst air quality in the country.
+The presence of the land is tempered by multiple threats such as incessant motorized activity on the dunes, the toxicity of surrounding industrial agriculture, and the second-worst air quality in the country.
 As I photographed this pristine silent world, a few thousand feet away a dystopian universe was taking place with dune buggies, dirt bikes, and all manner of modified vehicles zooming up and down the beach and over the unprotected dunes.
 The silence I felt was inner, not outer, and the contrast between the natural preserve and American Mad Max vehicular culture was striking and disturbing.
-In these photographs, I lament the fragile transience of the earth and celebrate the ever-flowing infusion of energy into form.
+In these photographs, I lament the fragile transience of the earth and celebrate the ever-flowing infusion of life energy into form.

 For optimum two-page viewing, please navigate to pdf tools at bottom on page and click ON the magnifier/pages icon.